-In setting and implementing the Scheme's investment strategy the Trustee does not explicitly take into account the views of Scheme members and beneficiaries in relation to ethical considerations, social and environmental impact, or present and future quality of life matters (defined as "non-financial factors"1).
+In setting and implementing the Scheme's investment strategy the Trustee does not explicitly take into account the views of Scheme members and beneficiaries in relation to ethical considerations, social and environmental impact, or present and future quality of life matters (defined as "non-financial factors").
 The Trustee has taken into consideration social, ethical and environmental factors in determining its investments.
 The Trustee actively seeks managers who take these issues into account, in a way that does not prejudice the best financial interests of beneficiaries.

 The Trustee's assets are mainly invested in pooled funds.
 The Trustee cannot directly influence the managers' policies on social, environmental and ethical factors in these circumstances.
+However, the Trustee uses its influence as asset owners and expects its managers to:

+- exercise the voting rights in relation to the Scheme's assets and; - where appropriate, engage with investee companies with the aim to protect and enhance the value of assets

+Costs and transparency

+Understanding costs:

-However, the Trustee uses its influence as asset owners and expects its managers to: exercise the voting rights in relation to the Scheme's assets and; where appropriate, engage with investee companies with the aim to protect and enhance the value of assets Costs and Understanding costs: transparency The Trustee is aware of the importance of monitoring its asset managers' total costs and the impact these costs can have on the overall value of the Scheme's assets.
+The Trustee is aware of the importance of monitoring its asset managers' total costs and the impact these costs can have on the overall value of the Scheme's assets.
 The Trustee recognises that in addition to annual management charges, there are a number of other costs incurred by its asset managers that can increase the overall cost incurred within the investment portfolio.
-The Trustee intends to collect annual cost transparency reports covering all of its investments in line with the appropriate Cost Transparency Initiative ("CTI") template for each asset class.
-This allows the Trustee to understand exactly what costs are incurred across the investment portfolio.
-Evaluation of performance and remuneration: The Trustee assesses the performance of its investment managers quarterly and the remuneration of its investment managers at least annually.
-Investment Managers are paid fees for their services based on the value of the Plan's assets under management.
-This is in line with normal market practice and the level of these fees is reviewed against competitive market levels with input from the investment consultant.
-Portfolio turnover costs: The Trustee monitors portfolio turnover costs (defined as the costs incurred as a result of the buying and selling of investments) with input from the investment consultant and through the MIFID II compliant cost reporting received from managers.
-The Trustee accepts that some transaction costs need to be incurred to drive investment returns.
-The level of these costs varies across asset classes and by manager style within an asset class.
-For this reason there is no overall target for portfolio turnover and this is reviewed on a case by case basis depending on market circumstances and manager strategy.
-Investment Adviser Aon Solutions UK Limited has been appointed as Investment Adviser.
-It has the knowledge and experience required under the Pensions Act 1995.

-1 The Pension Protection Fund (Pensionable Service) and Occupational Pension Schemes (Investment and Disclosure) (Amendment and Modification) Regulations 2018
+&lt;sup>1 The Pension Protection Fund (Pensionable Service) and Occupational Pension Schemes (Investment and Disclosure) (Amendment and Modification) Regulations 2018